gustafe/gemlog/README.md

 ### Licensing

-* content under /gemlog-data is copyright/all rights reserved
+* content under /gemini-main and /data is copyright/all rights reserved
 * Blosxom code and plugins are licensed as per comments in the files